-I encourage you to discuss homework problems and proofs with your classmates, but you must write up your own proofs and other solutions in your own words.
+I encourage you to discuss homework problems and proofs with your classmates, but you must write up your own solutions and proofs in your own words.
 If you do choose to work together, write your collaborators' names at the top of your paper.